IPAM: IP Address Management

 In the Manage addresses and Addresses view views, Filter options option, you may sort by IP addresses, Hostname and by the last time they were checked.

 It is also possible to filter by a free string which will search for substrings in the IP address, Hostname or Comments.
-Activating the checkbox next to the search box will perform an exact search by IP address.
+Enabling the checkbox next to the search box will perform an exact search by IP address.

-- By default unresponsive hosts are not shown, but may be enabled.
+- By default, unresponsive hosts are not shown, but may be enabled.

 Subnet Calculator